-Dr Glen Wheeler, MBA
+Dr Glen Wheeler, Marine Biological Association (MBA)

 Diatoms are single-celled algae that are able to inhabit diverse marine environments, including habitats that experience significant fluctuations in temperature and salinity, such as estuaries.
 Diatoms are major primary producers in polar environments and can inhabit the water/sea ice interface or live within hypersaline brine channels within the ice itself.
 However, little is known about the cellular mechanisms that allow diatoms to sense and respond to rapid changes in their environment.